jaimeggb/Impact-of-Cover-Crops-on-Wheat-Crop-Yields/README.md

 In this project, we’ll use inverse probability of treatment weighting (IPTW) to determine whether the use of cover crops causes an increase in crop yields.

 ## How to use:
-Open and run notebook.nb.html here: [notebook.nb.html](notebook.nb.html)
+View rendered notebook file here: [rendered notebook.nb.html](https://jaimeggb.github.io/Impact-of-Cover-Crops-on-Wheat-Crop-Yields/notebook.nb.html)

 ## Technologies:
 - R: main language